Sum of Measures 1—5 (Total Package)

 |08B1 - Asian Development Bank||TOP45,276,281||USD19,710,000||

-(i) May 12, USD8.4 million funding from the World Bank to strengthen resilience and fight against the COVID-19 Pandemic; (ii) May 20, AUD10.5 million in quick financial support from Australia to support Pacific countries hit by both the recent cyclone and pandemic; (iii) June 5, USD2.89 million equivalent grant to Tonga to to improve the climate resilience of the transport sector, and in the event of an Eligible Crisis or Emergency, to provide an immediate response to the Eligible Crisis or Emergency.
-The financing provided under this project will support urgent needs created by the COVID-19 crisis.
+(i) 12 May 2020, USD8.4 million funding from the World Bank to strengthen resilience and fight against the COVID-19 Pandemic; (ii) 20 May 2020, AUD10.5 million in quick financial support from Australia to support Pacific countries hit by both the recent cyclone and pandemic; (iii) 5 June 2020, USD2.89 million equivalent grant to Tonga to to improve the climate resilience of the transport sector, and in the event of an Eligible Crisis or Emergency, to provide an immediate response to the Eligible Crisis or Emergency.
+The financing provided under this project will support urgent needs created by the COVID-19 crisis; (iv) 16 December 2020, USD30 million funding from the World Bank in support for Tonga's most vulnerabl, under the Tonga: Supporting Recovery After Dual Shocks Development Policy Operation.
+It will support Tongan businesses, workers and vulnerable households to recover from the dual shocks caused by the COVID-19 pandemic and the recent typhoons. [update]

 |09 - International Assistance Provided|